Spanish use of chemical weapons in the Rif War: Background

-The use of the chemical agents
+Use of chemical agents

 Spain was one of the first powers to use chemical weapons against civilians in their use against the Rif rebellion.
 Between 1921 and 1927, the Spanish army indiscriminately used phosgene, diphosgene, chloropicrin and mustard gas (known as Iperita).
 Common targets were civilian populations, markets, and rivers.

 Spanish leaders justified their usage of gas by dehumanising the natives as uncivilised beings.
 The Spanish king reportedly called them "malicious beasts".
 In a secret letter to the king, a general described the Rif Moor as "completely irreducible and uncivilized...
 They despise all the advantages of civilization.
 They are hermetic to benevolence and fear only punishment".
 In a telegram sent by the High Commissioner of Spanish Morocco Dámaso Berenguer on August 12, 1921 to the Spanish minister of War, Berenguer stated:

 Spain used mustard gas as a force multiplier against native tribes who used rough terrain to their advantage.

 On August 20, 1921, Spain asked Germany to deliver mustard gas via Hugo Stoltzenberg, although Germany was prohibited from manufacturing such weapons by the Treaty of Versailles of 1919.
 The first delivery occurred in 1923.
 The use of chemical weapons against the Rif was first described in an article of a (now defunct) Francophone daily newspaper published in Tangier called La Dépêche marocaine dated on November 27, 1921.
 Historian Juan Pando has been the only Spanish historian to have confirmed the usage of mustard gas starting in 1923.
 Spanish newspaper La Correspondencia de España published an article called Cartas de un soldado (Letters of a soldier) on August 16, 1923 which backed the usage of mustard gas.